TheFifthNinja/PropertySleeze/README.md

 This project leverages virtualization technologies to create, list, and display properties for rent.
 The application, called **PropertySleeze**, is designed to assist individuals in meeting their housing needs.

-Deployed across three distinct virtual machines (VMs), PropertySleeze highlights the advantages of distributed systems and cloud-compatible development practices.
+Deployed on Amazon Web Services (AWS), the project consists of a frontend built with React.js and a backend built with Kotlin Ktor.
+The database is managed using PostgreSQL.

 ## Built With